stackbit-projects/beige-strawberry-7aeec/index.md

 title: Home
 has_intro: true
 intro_content: >
-  This is a site about stuff 'n' things mostly music tutorials and explorations in coding.
+  This is a site about stuff 'n' things mostly and explorations in coding and music tutorials.
 intro_actions:
   - label: Learn More
     url: /about